Black History Month Celebration

 Event Starts

-Join us in Thrive City for our annual Black History Month Celebration on Sunday, February 1st!
-Enjoy an afternoon full of vibrant live entertainment, featuring Queen Iminah featuring AAFE Queens Rising, The Prospect Band, and headlining performer Veotis Latchinson!
+Join us in Thrive City for our annual Black History Month Celebration on Sunday, Feb.
+1!
+Enjoy an afternoon full of vibrant live entertainment with Queen Iminah featuring AAFE Queens Rising and performances from The Prospect Band, Veotis Latchinson, and Flygerian Jeff!
 Don’t miss out on our arts & craft station, culinary delights from Jamerikan Jerk, and more!

 The Prospect Band